 Don't close communication channels because you don't like what you hear.
 Try to see where difficult stakeholders are coming from and put yourself in their shoes to better understand their motivation and goals.

 Make an effort to understand their point of view.
 If what they're saying is frustrating, ask yourself: Do their needs align with your project's objectives?
 Do they simply want things done a different way?
 Try to find common ground.

 Above all else, people want to feel understood and feel that their opinions matter.
-Here are a few ways to show stakeholders they matter:
+Here are a few ways to manage stakeholders and show them they matter:

 - Find people project roles that best match their interests and talents

 - Always treat people with respect, even when tempers rise